langchain-ai/langgraph-swarm-py/README.md

 ### Customizing agent implementation

 By default, individual agents are expected to communicate over a single `messages` key that is shared by all agents and the overall multi-agent swarm graph.
-This means that **all** of the messages from **all** of the agents will be combined into a single, shared list of messages.
+This means that messages from **all** of the agents will be combined into a single, shared list of messages.
 This might not be desirable if you don't want to expose an agent's internal history of messages.
 To change this, you can customize the agent by taking the following steps:

 1.  use custom [state schema](https://langchain-ai.github.io/langgraph/concepts/low_level#schema) with a different key for messages, for example `alice_messages`
 1.  write a wrapper that converts the parent graph state to the child agent state and back (see this [how-to](https://langchain-ai.github.io/langgraph/how-tos/subgraph-transform-state/) guide)